 - 2 tablespoons extra virgin olive oil

-- 1 cup of pasta (orzo or macaroni)
+- 1 cup of pasta Orzo, Macaroni or Ditalini

 - grated parmesan cheese

 - Heat oil in a large stockpot on high.
-Add the onions carrots and garlic.
-Cook and stir for about 5 minutes.
+Saute onions and carrots and celery for 5 minutes.

-- Pour the soup stock in the pot and add the orzo pasta.
-Bring to a boil, then simmer for 10 minutes.
+- Pour soup broth into the pot and add pasta.
+Bring to a boil and simmer for 10 minutes.

-- Ladle into bowls and sprinkle with grated parmesan and garnish with fresh basil and home made pesto.
+- Ladle into bowls and sprinkle with grated parmesan, fresh basil and a small dollop of fresh pesto.